Your browser does not support javascript

 Who maintains the required documents for verification of continuing education?

-It is the licensee’s responsibility to maintain certificates and any other continuing education or records for two years following the renewal of an active license.
+It is the licensee’s responsibility to maintain certificates and any other continuing education records for two (2) years following the renewal of an active license.
 Do not send any forms or documents to the Board unless requested to do so.

 How are continuing education hours calculated?

-Credit for one hour of live coursework in continuing education must include at least 50 minutes of instruction.
+Credit for one (1) hour of live coursework in continuing education must include at least 50 minutes of instruction.
 Please see the Board’s Guidance Document on Time Credit for Continuing Education for more information.

-What if I become ill or incapacitated and unable to complete my continuing education requirements prior to renewal?
+What if I become ill or incapacitated and am unable to complete my continuing education requirements prior to renewal?

 Back To